SchengenDoc

 An embassy-ready document kit — cover letter, day-by-day itinerary, applicant profile, and personalised checklist — formatted for the standards Qatari applicants are graded on.

-Embassy-ready documents for VFS Global Doha / BLS Doha appointments
+Applications are submitted through VFS Global Doha / BLS Doha.

 Organised Schengen visa document folder prepared by an applicant from Qatar, showing a cover letter, flight itinerary to Paris, and applicant profile alongside a passport and VFS Doha appointment slip.